maestro-server/webdocs/docs/quickstart.rst

 ..
 Note::

-    Standalone dockers use same env vars found it in all service.
+    Standalone dockers use same env vars found it in all services.

 ..
 Note::